 Best Practices for Moving from CRM to Spiro

-Spiro VP of Customer Success, Justin Kao, has supervised hundreds of companies in their movement from a wide variety of traditional CRM implementations to Spiro.
+Spiro COO, Justin Kao, has supervised hundreds of companies in their movement from a wide variety of traditional CRM implementations to Spiro.
 Prior to co-founding Spiro, Justin worked as a consultant in the CRM field for years, making him a true expert in implementing new sales solutions.

 So we decided to ask him exactly what companies need to know when moving from CRM to Spiro’s proactive relationship management platform.
 Here are 5 important tips to know when making the switch: